the United States

 Judicial Candidates such as Deborah Servitto can be researched through Ballotpedia.
 She was appointed to the Court of Appeals by former Governor Jennifer Granholm on March 14, 2006.
 She was elected to a full six year term the following November.
 She gained a waiver to file her campaign finance reports on October 26, 2006.
 On her pre-general contribution report for 2002 she showed total contributions received of $43,450 of which $16,150 or 37% were from attorneys and law firms.
 After the 2002 General Election, she has served 10 years as a judge or justice without ever filing a campaign finance report under the $1,000 waiver rule under MCL 169.224(5).
 She is not an exception, but the rule.
 Are these judges and justices taking money for decisions?

 MCL 169.224(8) allows judges and justices to retire or lose their position through an election, and do no accounting of what is in their bank account for campaign contributions as long as they have no debts outstanding.
 Since this is a public account, there is no federal or state income taxes on it.
 The Freedom of Information Act, MCL 15.243(r) makes “records of a campaign committee” exempt so you cannot use the only law allowing citizens to see it.
 We now have a strong possibility that judges and justices can be taking money for decisions.
-The next step is to prove it.
+The Michigan Supreme Court by denying a Motion for a Subpoena to see the bank account of Judge Cronin.

 Since I did my audit of the 2008 General Election in Allegan County, I have had more than my fair share of run-ins with the judiciary.
 This whole website is dedicated in one respect or another to fight to stay alive.
 Most people would have been wiped out, except they did not expect my ability to deal with law.
 Following is a list of filings I have done both at the Circuit Court level in Allegan County, the Court of Appeals in Grand Rapids, and the Michigan Supreme Court in Lansing, Michigan: